 - French Horn

 This will allow gifted young people who sing or play an endangered species instruments to apply for financial assistance to join the orchestras and choirs.
 These scholarships (unlike the Ensembles Bursary) will not be means tested but if demand is greater than the number of awards available, awards will be allocated according to orchestral or choral need.
-Scholarships are worth 66% of fees.
+Please note that orchestral need is assessed annually and instruments on the list can change annually because of this.
+Scholarships are worth 66% of county ensemble course and tour fees.
+An Essex Youth Orchestra owned instrument might be available on a free loan for instruments such as Tuba but this is dependent on instrument availability, please enquire is this is of interest to you.

-To support the learning of Endangered Species instruments in our music schools, we are able to extend this offer to provide:
+To support the learning of Endangered Species instruments in our music schools, we now offer a limited amount of scholarships to encourage young people to take up an unusual instrument.
+This scholarship can include:

 - A Music School tuition voucher to be used towards a 121 lesson at a music school worth approximately £240 per year